stin-dev/stin-dev.github.io/README.md

 ### thinking-generator

-Tweet with an image with your Twitter icon and a text that is "YOUR NAME thought ~ .".
+Tweet a text you think with an image containing your Twitter icon and a text that is "YOUR NAME thought ~ .".

 [Repository](https://github.com/stin-dev/thinking-generator)